-Freaks and Geeks season 2: why was there never a second series?
+Freaks and Geeks why was it cancelled before season 2?

 From 1999-2000, Freaks and Geeks documented crummy high school experiences of the ‘80s.
 It was relatable, funny, and the acting from young stars like James Franco and Seth Rogen was great.
 But then, like one of the show’s own bad fathers, the series disappeared and never came back again.

-Now that its first season has been gifted to fans on Netflix, we have to ask: why was there never a second season of Freaks and Geeks?
+Now that its first season has been discovered by new fans on Netflix, we have to ask: why was there never a second season of Freaks and Geeks?
 And what would have happened if there had been?
 And what should we watch instead, to make us feel better?
 First things first.

-Why was there no Freaks and Geeks season 2?
+Why was Freaks and Geeks cancelled before season 2?

 Reason 1: Its horrible timeslot